SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

    WHERE year = "2017"
    GROUP BY month;
    ```
-### 7. (d4) Please also give me a table showing the average demand for each cold, mild, and hot weather in 2017.
+### 4c.
+A table showing the average demand for cold, mild, and hot weather in 2017.
 Sorted in descending order based on their average demand.
    ```sql
    SELECT
          strftime('%Y', date(t.timestamp))year,